-The design matrices are the same to those used in section 4.3.1.
-With the above commands, we can estimate diagonal models using Discrete(2) distribution.
-Since $\hat{\theta}1 = \hat{\theta}2 = 0$ , it is sensible to fit the reduced zero inflated model using Discrete(0) as inflation distribution.
+The argument form1 is the same as in the previous section (4.3.1).
+The above models are DIBP with diagonal inflation the Discrete(2) distribution.
+Since $\hat{\theta}1 = \hat{\theta}2 = 0$, it is sensible to fit the reduced zero inflated model using Discrete(0) as inflation distribution.
 This can be done if we add the argument jmax=0 in the above commands.
 For model (c) we must intervene slightly in the function glm.dibp in order to allow for covariate effects on the mixing proportion p.